 Carbon Monoxide Awareness Week

-This week sees the start of Carbon Monoxide Awareness Week in the UK.
-Here is a reminder of the dangers of carbon monoxide and why you should be aware of it in confined spaces like a boat.
+This week sees Carbon Monoxide Awareness Week in the UK, but it’s a timely reminder wherever you are of the dangers of carbon monoxide and why you should be aware of it in confined spaces like a boat.

 What is Carbon Monoxide?